rackerlabs/rackspace-how-to/content/general/combine-invoices-for-rackspace-managed-and-cloud-accounts.md

 **What types of bills can I combine?**

 Currently, you can combine bills from Rackspace Managed and Rackspace Cloud accounts.
-You cannot combine accounts that are billed in different currencies, are already combined with another invoice, or are of a different account type than Managed or Cloud.
+You cannot combine accounts that are billed in different currencies, already combined with another invoice, a different account type than Managed or Cloud, contracted with different contracting entities, or if there is an outstanding balance on the child account.